mttcohack/MTTCohack-Enhancing-Customer-Feedback-Management-with-Azure-AI/README.md

 #### **Challenge 3: Processing and Transforming Feedback**
 - Enhance the Azure Function to:
-  - Receive the input file from Blob Storage.(You can upload the text.txt file in the repo (under infra folder) to the blob you have created)
+  - Receive the input file from Blob Storage.(You can upload the text.txt file in the repo (under infra folder) to the "	feedback" container)
   - Use the Azure AI service to analyze feedback for sentiment and detect PII.
   - Redact any PII from the data.
-- Output the sanitized and analyzed results into a different blob container.
+- Output the sanitized and analyzed results into a "processed-feedback" container.

 **Goal:** Participants will exhibit skills in using Azure AI services and designing effective data pipelines.